-Butler’s outing of the alleged plot to oust Roosevelt was a publicity stunt designed to make Roosevelt look like the savior of the common man instead of a Wall Street yes-man.
+Butler’s outing of an attempted coup by big business to oust Roosevelt was a publicity stunt designed to make Roosevelt look like the savior of the common man instead of a Wall Street yes-man.
 Don’t believe me?
 Here are links to the two-part series I wrote exposing Smedley Butler and the Business Plot against Roosevelt, which was totally bogus:

 Read them and decide for yourself.
 Some excerpts: